ElishaMendez/Compounding-Workflow-Analysis-Pharmacy-Operations-Project-/README.md

 # Insights Deep Dive
 - Front-Loaded Production Cycles
-Production peaks on Mondays and steadily declines through Friday due to cold-chain shipping constraints.
-Since temperature-sensitive medications cannot ship on Fridays, production is intentionally front-loaded to ensure all orders are completed and shipped by 4:00 p.m. earlier in the week.
-This policy directly drives the observed weekly output pattern.
+Production consistently peaks on Mondays and declines through Friday due to cold-chain shipping constraints.
+Since temperature-sensitive medications cannot ship on Fridays, production is intentionally front-loaded to ensure all cold-chain orders are completed and shipped by 4:00 p.m. earlier in the week.
+This policy directly drives the weekly output trend.
-- Bulk Compounding Strategy
+- Bulk Compounding and Batching Strategy
-Higher phone volume on Mondays and Tuesdays aligns with the bulk compounding strategy.
-Large batches of bulk capsules and creams are prepared early to support expected prescription demand later in the week.
-While efficient, this approach increases early-week coordination and scheduling pressure.
-- The Friday “Drop-Off”
-The sharp decline in Friday production reflects a strategic shift rather than reduced efficiency.
-With cold shipping unavailable, Fridays are primarily dedicated to cleaning, inventory management, and preparation for the upcoming week.
-This reallocation supports smoother operations on higher-volume days.
+Bulk compounding is strategically batched on Fridays when cold-chain shipping is unavailable, allowing the team to build inventory for bulk capsules and creams ahead of the following week.
+This allows time allocated to batching, cleaning, inventory checks, and preparation.
+This intentional reallocation improves early-week production efficiency and reduces pressure on high-volume days.
 - The Phone Call “Tug-of-War”
-Phone call complexity creates a constant trade-off between patient support and production planning.
-Time spent handling inbound calls delays outbound scheduling calls needed to finalize the compounding calendar.
-These delays compound into downstream impacts on daily productivity and workflow readiness.
+Patient outreach occurs primarily between 9:00 a.m. and 1:00 p.m., competing directly with production scheduling activities.
+High inbound call volume delays outbound calls needed to finalize the compounding calendar.
+These delays create downstream impacts on daily readiness and overall productivity.

 ## Recommendations
 - Optimize the "Friday Gap": Since Friday is our lowest production day due to shipping constraints, we should officially designate it as "Deep Clean & Inventory Day."
 Using this low-volume window for maintenance ensures we don't have to stop production during the high-volume Monday rush.